KJeff01/Warzone2100EB/art/README.md

 projects are located within the folder "mix" under modified yet similar filenames in their respective folders.

 ### Updating the mod
 Copy all the contents of these folders into the main mod, EB-Mod.wz.
-Always copy folder "override" as the final step since it may contain bugfixes from the master branch of the parent project.
+Always copy folder "override" (should it exist) as the final step since it may contain bugfixes from the master branch of the parent project.

 ### Credits